DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Introduction

-\begin{itemize} \item We revisit the continual learning of VLMs, focusing on the incremental transfer from generalized to specialized knowledge.
+\begin{itemize} \item We revisit the continual learning of VLM-based recognition, focusing on the incremental transfer from generalized to specialized knowledge.
 By introducing concrete descriptions of general attributes (GAs), we establish more robust vision-GA-class trilateral associations during downstream incremental phases, effectively mitigating forgetting caused by inappropriate visual-text matching. \item We propose an anchor-based embedding filter to identify and retain GA description embeddings highly relevant to visual representations.
 Building on this, we introduce a GA-Guided progressive visual-textual alignment scheme to guide the learning process. \item Our method introduces no additional overhead in terms of model structure, data replay, or feature rehearsal storage.
-Extensive experiments on CIFAR100 \cite{krizhevsky2009learning}, ImageNet \cite{deng2009imagenet}, and CUB-200 \cite{wah2011caltech} demonstrate the exceptional performance of our approach.
+Extensive experiments on 6 datasets demonstrate the exceptional performance of our approach.
 Thorough ablation studies and analyses further corroborate its effectiveness. \end{itemize}